lesaint/lesaint.github.io/content/pages/resume_a_la_pragmatic_engineer.md

 * Successfully directed off-shore applications development projects in Tunisia.
 * Led user research and feasibility studies which contributed to design, development, and maintenance activities.

-# Talks
+# Presentations

+* (2021) Organized and prepared the internal presentation at SonarSource by engineers from [Malt](https://www.malt.fr/) sharing their experience: 8 years searching for the best observability stack
+* (2017) Internal presentation at SonarSource: Do you know Climbing?
+* (2016) Internal presentation at SonarSource: Functional Programing in Java with Guava 12's FluentIterable and Optional
-* Devoxx FR 2015 – hands-on lab - Compile-time annotation processing: @Nailed("it")
+* (2015) Devoxx France – hands-on lab - Compile-time annotation processing: @Nailed("it")

 # Education